appseconnect/docs/_posts/Workflow-Management/use-cases/2018-08-22-basic-workflow-customer-download.md

 * Brief Description – This is a basic workflow where the user can download customer from Shopify to SAP B1 with the execution of this basic and easy to use workflow through our portal .
 * Actor – Implementers, Developers, Partners
 * Preconditions – Organization Creation & Connection Creation
-* Basic Flow –  The user will execute the flow as given below
+* Basic Flow –  The user will execute the flow as given below:

 1. The user will select the Start node, where the workflow execution will begin
 2. The user will now go to template section and select General Touchpoint.
 3. The user will get `Adding Touchpoint`button.
 Input the Touchpoint from the drop down list.